-It is BNZ's preference to invest via mandates with its managers wherever possible.
-Where mandates are in place with investment managers, BNZ expects to be able to exclude certain sectors.
-Where BNZ gains its exposure via commingled funds, it is unable to apply exclusions due to the commingled nature of the investment.
-In addition, the exclusions framework does not look through exchange traded funds or financial derivatives held in the funds.
+It is BNZ's preference for its funds to invest via mandates with its investment managers wherever possible.
+Where mandates are in place with investment managers, BNZ expects to be able to exclude certain sectors and securities, in accordance with the policy.